fperezgamonal/faldoi-ipol/README.md

 The software needs the following programs to be installed in order to function:

 - Python 3.5 (also works with Python 2.7)
 - Pillow for Python 3 (if you do not want to use Pillow, in the python scripts there is a commented section above the PIL import that uses [imagemagick's identify](https://www.imagemagick.org/script/identify.php) instead).
-Nevertheless, notice that Pillow will be usually faster (since it is built-in python).
+Nevertheless, notice that Pillow will be usually faster (since it is built in python).
-- lipng, libjpeg, libtiff: by default, we use your system's default version (although we provide the original version of libpng which the code was created with).
+- lipng, libjpeg, libtiff: by default, we use your system's default version (although we provide the original version of libpng which the code was created with in the 'src/lib' directory).
 Default system versions of Ubuntu 16.04 LTS have been checked as well.

-- OpenMP (Optional but recommended).
-Should be included with your compiler if you have a relatively new version (e.g.: gcc supports it since version 4.2).
-For a gentle introduction to OpenMP, please read [this post](https://helloacm.com/simple-tutorial-with-openmp-how-to-use-parallel-block-in-cc-using-openmp/) or visit the official website.
+- OpenMP (Optional but *highly* recommended(*)).
+Should be included with your compiler if you are using a relatively new version (e.g.: gcc supports it since version 4.2).
+For a gentle introduction to OpenMP, please read [this post](https://helloacm.com/simple-tutorial-with-openmp-how-to-use-parallel-block-in-cc-using-openmp/) or visit the [official website](https://www.openmp.org/).

+(*) The speed-up factor is detailed in the IPOL article but it ranges between 1.5x times faster (only 2 CPUs) to 4x faster (with 16 CPUs).
+This fact is more critical if you used the original code, which is about 20 times slower than the current multi-threaded implementation.

 ### Compilation
 The code needs to be compiled in order to generate the needed executables.
 Nevertheless, if you do not want to compile the code before testing it once, we added already-compiled executables that are already linked (see [_Execution_](#Execution)).
 These executables have been compiled in a machine with 4 cores running Ubuntu 16.04 LTS.